 Protecting your skin

 - Use sunscreen of at least sun protection factor (SPF) 15 with four or five stars.
-Apply it generously and top up regularly if you’re going to be outside for a while.
+Apply it generously and top up at least every two hours and if you've been in water, reapply when you are dry.
 The sunscreen’s star rating shows its ability to protect your skin from damage and premature ageing.

 - Apply sunscreen to any uncovered parts of your body.
 A hat will protect your head, face, ears and eyes.

 - Choose sunglasses that have a CE mark, UV400 label or a statement that they offer 100 per cent UV (ultraviolet) protection.

 - When the weather is hot, your skin may also feel drier than usual.
 Using moisturiser can help keep your skin healthy.

 - If you have moles or brown patches on your skin, they usually remain harmless.
 But if they bleed, or change size, shape or colour, show them to your GP without delay.
 For more information visit the Cancer Research UK website.

 Although it’s important to protect your skin, some direct exposure to the sun is essential for the production of vitamin D.